sygey/macOS-Ventura-X99-Hackintosh/README.md

 Press the hotkey to choose boot device (F12 for Gigabyte motherboards, F8 for ASUS motherboards, F11 for ASrock motherboards) Choose Install macOS Ventura USB
 At the Boot Screen, choose macOS Ventura
 Complete macOS installation.
 The system will automatically reboot 3 times.
+Alwais boot back from your usb

 STEP 6: Post Installation